flowerforce/flower/packages/flower-react/README.md

 ## Features

-- **Workflow Management**: Comprehensive API for creating, updating, and managing workflows programmatically.
+- **Workflow Management**: Comprehensive API to create, update, and manage workflows programmatically.
 - **Node and Connection Handling**: Functions to manage nodes and connections, including adding, removing, and editing.
 - **State Management**: Built-in state management to keep track of workflow changes and updates.
 - **Event System**: Customizable event handling to respond to user interactions and changes within the workflow.